 This “necessary consequence” causes us difficulty.
 This makes the virtue of being in-the-moment feel a bit ironic.
 Surely then, Buddha’s Right Attentiveness is not the same as “being good at focusing attention”, as Mr. Simons put it.
 As a result, I regard Right Attentiveness as similar to peripheral vision — focusing on not focusing, so to speak.

 Alas, language is a poor way to communicate or ponder a Taoist point of view.
-Language is an outgrowth of evolution and biology, so it biases heavily toward survival.
+Language is an outgrowth of evolution and biology making it heavily biased toward survival.
 “Focus, active, certainty…” feel positive; they favor survival.
-“Edge, passive, and tentative…” often feel negative, and not the best for survival.
+“Edge, passive, and tentative…” often feel negative and favor survival less.
 Correlations helps notice this bio-hoodwink of language.

 Finally, what is the connection between inattentional blindness and a Taoist point of view?
-Briefly, focused awareness hinders us to feeling ‘nothingness’ — the negative side of reality that correlates to, Mystery upon mystery, The gateway of the manifold secrets noted in chapter 1.
+Briefly, focused awareness hinders our feeling of ‘nothingness’ — the negative side of reality that correlates to, Mystery upon mystery, The gateway of the manifold secrets noted in chapter 1.
 Put simply, seeing something makes it difficult to see Nothing.

-(1) I found a more accurate translation of Buddha’s Eight Fold Path.
+(1) I found a more accurate translation of Buddha’s Eight Fold Path (p.604).
 These three change to Resolution, Thought, State of Peaceful Mind, respectively.